← Back to blog

 Justin Tannenbaum

-Seek the Brutal Truth
+Seek the brutal truth

 The feedback that stings is the feedback that matters.

-When a user tells you your onboarding is confusing or your feature missed the mark — that's not a complaint.
+When a user tells you your onboarding is confusing or your feature missed the mark, that's not a complaint.
 That's a gift.
 They told you what's wrong instead of quietly leaving.

 One angry email is an opinion.
 Twenty about the same thing?
 That's a signal.

 Individual feedback is noise.
 Clustered feedback is direction.
-The job isn't to react to every comment — it's to spot the patterns hiding inside them.
+The job isn't to react to every comment.
+It's to spot the patterns hiding inside them.

 I'm not looking for what one user said.
 I'm looking for what dozens of users are trying to tell me.
-The story lives in the aggregate, not the anecdote.

 Feedback without action is a suggestion box.
-The real work starts after you listen.

 Take what you learned.
 Build the fix.
 Ship it.
 Then ask again.
-Every cycle gets you closer to something that solves the problem.
+Every cycle gets you closer to something that actually solves the problem.

 This means admitting your last version wasn't good enough.
 That's the point.
 The version that finally clicks went through the most honest iterations.